Venkateshsandupatla/Automation-with---Python/README.md

 # Automation-with---Python
-The main Code is menu.py
+The main Code is menu.py (ignore other files)

 In this Program we gonna achieve intresting things that is automation using Python:

 List of Autmation Things: